 Bichon Frises are notoriously hard to house train and they can develop some quirky habits like barking, nipping at people’s heels or jumping up on visitors.

-The behaviors that are cute at 8 weeks—become dog behavior problems at a year and a half!
+Puppy behaviors that are cute at 8 weeks become dog behavior problems at a year and a half!

 - Dog Chewing – Toys are for chewing.
 Not your socks or underwear.
 You need to make sure that your puppy knows the difference, so that this does not become an ongoing issue.

-- Separation Anxiety – Anxiety when you are gone is a common Bichon Frise behavior.
+- Separation Anxiety – Bichon Frises frequently are anxious when you are gone.
+Especially if you are gone for a long time.
 Your Bichon can become lonely and worried that you won’t return, if she is left alone for long periods of time.

-- Stop Puppy Biting – Puppy nipping can turn to biting.
+- Stop Puppy Biting – Puppy nipping at your heels can turn to biting.
 You need to make sure that this does not become a habit with your dog…

 - Aggressive Dog Behavior – Are people and other animals afraid of your dog?
 If your cute little Bichon has become aggressive, this is a real problem.
 You will need to nip this one in the bud!